vazco/eslint-config-vazco/README.md

 ## Usage

 Extend your project ESLint rules with our config.
+This can be done in few ways:

 #### .eslintrc / .eslintrc.json